anoushamalik/FM-NoiseImpact/README.md

    - **Key Features**:
      - Implementation of FM modulation in GNU Radio
      - Addition of Gaussian and impulse noise to the FM signal
-     - Analysis and visualization of the modulated and noisy signals
+     - Analysis and visualization of the modulated and noisy signals.

-## How to Use

 ### MATLAB Codes:
 1. **Download the MATLAB scripts**: